The mission of the Poetry Super Highway is to expose as many people to as many other people’s poetry as possible.

-Thanks in advance for sending your book out within 2 weeks from receiving that e-mail and for notifying us via e-mail AFTER you’ve sent it.
+We’ll be contacting all participants shortly with the details of who to send your book to.
+Thanks in advance for sending your book out within 2 weeks from receiving that e-mail and for notifying us via e-mail when you’ve sent it.

 Books Pledged This Year: